magomimmo/modern-cljs/doc/tutorial-22.md

 8 directories, 5 files
 ```

-Not bad so far, but let's now test the tests.
+Not bad so far.
+Let's now test the tests.

 ```bash
 lein test